colingorrie/digital-garden/_notes/basic-word-order.md

 When determining a language's basic word order, we look at the order used in statements (e.g. rather than questions) and in context where there are no pragmatic factors influencing word order.
 English is an SVO language (_I eat pizza_), but in certain contexts other orders are possible.
 For example, when contrasting the object of a sentence with another potential object, the object can come first: _Pizza I eat but cake I don't touch._.

+---

 ## Further reading

-Matthew S. Dryer.
-2013.
+Dryen, Matthew S. (2013).
 Order of Subject, Object and Verb.
-In: Dryer, Matthew S. & Haspelmath, Martin (eds.)
-The World Atlas of Language Structures Online.
-Leipzig: Max Planck Institute for Evolutionary Anthropology.
+In Matthew S. Dryen & Martin Haspelmath (eds.) *The World Atlas of Language Structures Online*.
+Max Planck Institute for Evolutionary Anthropology, Leipzig.
 (Available online at [http://wals.info/chapter/81](http://wals.info/chapter/81), Accessed on 2020-10-11.)

+## Works cited

+Chappell, Hilary (2018).
+Southern Min.
+In Alice Vittrant & Justin Watkins (eds.) *The Mainland Southest Asia Linguistic Area*.
+Mouton de Gruyter, Berlin: 176–233.

+Huehnergard, John (2001). *A Grammar of Akkadian.
+Third Edition*.
+Eisenbrauns, Winona Lake IN.

+Shimelman, Aviva (2017). *A Grammar of Yauyos Quechua*.
+Language Science Press, Berlin.

+Svantesson, Jan-Olof (2003).
+Khalkha.
+In Juha Janhunen (ed.) *The Mongolic Languages*.
+Routledge, London: 154–176.

+Thompson, Katrina Daly and Antonia Folarin Schleicher (2001). *Swahili Learners' Reference Grammar*.
+National African Language Resource Center, Madison WI.